 There are many reasons why Dave Ramsey likes term life insurance.
 The biggest reason is that it is simple and affordable for most families.
 You can opt for a term that makes sense for you given any debts and any other financial responsibilities you have.
 In many cases, you will only need life insurance to cover things like your mortgage or your student loans until they are paid off, or to support your family until your kids grow up.
 In this case, term life insurance makes the most sense, because it gives you affordable, practical coverage.
 Term life insurance also allows you to pick the death benefit that makes the most sense for you, depending on your financial situation and what kind of coverage you need.

-Term Life Insurance Buying Tips
+Dave Ramsey’s Term Life Insurance Buying Tips

-There are many things to keep in mind when buying term life insurance.
+Dave Ramsey’s website does give good advice.
+As he says, there are many things to keep in mind when buying term life insurance.
 Dave Ramsey gives plenty of tips to help you get the coverage you need, when you need it, while still fitting into your budget.
 Here are some of Dave Ramsey’s best tips for buying term life insurance.

 - Buy enough to replace your income as well as cover your debts.
 Many people don’t think about the money that their family would need to support themselves after their family is gone.
 Dave recommends buying about 10 to 12 times your yearly income in death benefit coverage.
 You’ll not only need to replace your income but also make sure that your loved ones have extra financial security in such a volatile time.
 You’ll also need to make sure that your policy covers your funeral expenses and pays for any outstanding debts or financial responsibilities you may have.